-FIG. 1, -- THE KODAK IN POSITION.
+FIG. 1 .-- THE KODAK IN POSITION.

-HE KODAK is an oblong box covered with fine, black,

-morocco, having in one end a lens aperture, on the top a folding key, a cord and a revolving disc, and on the side a button.
-When not in use it is enclosed in a neat hand-sewed sole leather carrying case with shoulder strap.
+THE KODAK is an oblong box covered with fine, black morocco, having in one end a lens aperture, on the top a folding key, a cord and a revolving disc, and on the side a button.